SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/nginx.md

 ### For metrics collection

 The receiver gets stats from an nginx Web Server instance using the `/status` endpoint.
-This receiver supports Nginx Web Server version 2.4+.(TODO :- TBD)
+This receiver supports Nginx Web Server version 1.26.1+.

 Receive server statistics, by configuring the server's `nginx.conf` file to [enable status support](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/nginxreceiver#configuration).